truenas/middleware/docs/userguide/freenas_sharing.rst

 * :ref:`Windows (CIFS) Shares`: the Common Internet File System (CIFS) type of share is accessible by Windows, Mac OS X, Linux, and BSD computers, but it is slower than an NFS share due to the single-threaded design of Samba.
-It provides more configuration options than NFS and is a good choice on a network containing only Windows systems.
+It provides more configuration options than NFS and is a good choice on a network containing any Windows systems.
 However, it is a poor choice if the CPU on the FreeNAS® system is limited; if your CPU is maxed out, you need to upgrade the CPU or consider another type of share.

 * :ref:`Block (iSCSI)` shares: this type of share appears as an unformatted disk to clients running iSCSI initiator software or a virtualization solution such